USENIX497/USENIX-497/README.md

 We provide part of the codes in this paper.
 The codes consist of Four parts:
 1) extract graph feature from the APK file.
 2) Generate the adversarial example through BagAmmo algorithm.
-3)According to the perturbation manipulate the samli codes and rebuild to APK file.
+3) According to the perturbation manipulate the samli codes and rebuild to APK file.
-4)An attack instance.
+4) An attack instance.
 We open the codes of part 1, part 2 and  part 4, the other codes will be available soon.